rerun-io/rerun/examples/python/differentiable_blocks_world/README.md

 thumbnail_dimensions = [480, 480]
 -->

+This example is a visual walkthrough of the paper "Differentiable Block Worlds".
+All the visualizations were created by editing the original source code to log data with the Rerun SDK.

+## Visual paper walkthrough

 Finding a textured mesh decomposition from a collection of posed images is a very challenging optimization problem.
 "Differentiable Block Worlds" by Tom Monnier et al. shows impressive results using differentiable rendering.
 Here we visualize how this optimization works using the Rerun SDK.